Fabio Buzzi: Biography

 Fabio Buzzi was born in Lecco in 1943, from a family tied for centuries to the art of building and design.

 His powerboat racing career started in 1960.

-He graduated in mechanical engineering in 1971 from the Polytechnic University of Turin where he took a degree in mechanical engineering with a thesis on a self-constructed vehicle.
+He graduated in mechanical engineering in 1971 from the Polytechnic University of Turin, where he took a degree in mechanical engineering with a thesis on a self-constructed vehicle.

 He built his first race boat in 1974, a three-point hydroplane called "Mostro" (Monster), the first boat ever built in Kevlar 49.
 He set a world speed record (176.676 km/h) with this boat in the class S4 in 1978.

 On 17 September 2019, Buzzi, Luca Nicolini and Eric Hoorn were killed when their boat crashed against the San Nicoletto dam in Venice.
 Buzzi and his crew were attempting to establish a new Montecarlo to Venice record.

 FB Design

-In 1971 Buzzi founded FB Design, to build leisure, military and racing boats.
+In 1971, Buzzi founded FB Design to build leisure, military and racing boats.

 On board La Gran Argentina, a Fabio Buzzi-designed FB 55, Argentinian pilot Daniel Scioli was a three-time winner of the World Superboat USA Championship and captured 4 European titles.
 The boat's hull was modified in 2000 into a long-distance record setter.
 Scioli went on to set the Miami-Nassau-Miami record with an average speed of 100 mph.

-Initially the company focus was on race boats.
-When offshore power boat racing declined in the late 1990s, the company used its experience in high speed boat manufacturing to build military and fast patrol boats.
+Initially, the company's focus was on race boats.
+When offshore power boat racing declined in the late 1990s, the company used its experience in high-speed boat manufacturing to build military and fast patrol boats.